OffchainLabs/genesis-file-generator/README.md

 Note that compiling the contract in the repository yields the same bytecode with the exception of the final IPFS metadata hash, which is different than the one that is deployed.

-Alternative, the runtime bytecode can be verified in any block explorer, for example, in [Arbiscan](https://arbiscan.io/address/0xcA11bde05977b3631167028862bE2a173976CA11#code).
+Alternatively, the runtime bytecode can be verified in any block explorer, for example, in [Arbiscan](https://arbiscan.io/address/0xcA11bde05977b3631167028862bE2a173976CA11#code).

 The target address can be verified in the project's [repository](https://github.com/mds1/multicall3/tree/v3.1.0#multicall3-contract-addresses).